ltw-webdev-1/curriculum/the-open-web.md

     notes: |
       Websites are just code (except for images & video)

-      As your browser reads the HTML code it finds that it needs other code, like CSS or Javascript or other files like images and videos
+      As your browser reads the HTML code it finds that it needs other code, like CSS or JavaScript or other files like images and videos

       *Each of these things are downloaded to your computer separately*